weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 gence of Xa,, again contrary to hypothesis.

-Now let Py, P,, P3, ... denote the nonnegative terms of Za,, in the order in which they occur, and let Q,, @,, Qs, ... be the absolute values of the negative terms of Za,, also in their original order.
+Now let Py, P,, P3, ... denote the nonnegative terms of Za,, in the order in which they occur, and let Q,, a,, Qs, ... be the absolute values of the negative terms of Za,, also in their original order.

 The series £P,, CQ, differ from Zp,, Cq, only by zero terms, and